 Most dog owners prefer ready-made food for their pets.
-It does not require cooking and performing calculations of the components, as it requires with natural products.
+It does not require cooking and performing components calculations, as it requires with natural products.
 In addition, modern feeds are developed by experienced veterinarians and nutritionists in close cooperation with dog handlers and professional breeders.
 This allows you to create a complete diet for the dog.

 There are two types of ready-made dog food – dry pellets and wet canned food with various additives.
 If dry food is chosen for feeding the pet, the animal must have constant access to the water necessary to digest the food.

-The range of products for animals includes a large selection of dog food from different manufacturers.
-All of them are divided into several categories: economy, premium, super-premium.
+The range of animal products includes a large selection of dog food from different manufacturers.
+They are divided into several categories: economy, premium, and super-premium.
 Even cheap food is characterized by a balanced diet and a full content of all the necessary components for the healthy development of dogs.
 The differences can only be in the origin of the ingredients – fresh or freeze-dried products of long-term storage, frozen meat or brought directly from the farm, offal or selected parts of carcasses, etc. When choosing food, it is also necessary to consider the dog’s age, breed, and lifestyle.

 Healthy foods for dogs

 Carrots: They contain beta-carotene, converted into vitamin A, which is beneficial for good vision.
 According to AAFCO standards, its content in a dog’s diet should be at least 5000 IU/1 kg.

 Peas: Contain antioxidants, including vitamin E. Consumption of peas has a good effect on strengthening the immune system and preventing cells destruction.
 AAFCO requires a minimum of at least 50 IU/kg in a healthy dog’s diet.